britram/draft-trammell-tcpm-spin/draft-trammell-ippm-spin.md

 |               |   |       | v | R | E | G | K | H | T | N | N |
 +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ~~~~~
-{: #tcp-flags title="Definition bytes 13 and 14 of TCP header with spin bit S and VEC"}
+{: #tcp-flags title="Definition of bytes 13 and 14 of TCP header with spin bit S and VEC"}

 The "latest packet" determination for TCP is made using the TCP sequence and
 acknowledgment numbers: only packets which have a sequence number greater than